Ranjini2020/Timer-Quiz-in-JS/README.md

 ## Acceptance Criteria

 When user click Begin button,
-timer starts and the user is presented with a true or false question WHEN user answer a question
+timer starts and the user is presented with a true or false question.
-The user is probted with correct or wrong explanation THEN the user is presented with another question
+WHEN user clicks the TRUE/FALSE Button, the user is prompted with correct or wrong explanation.
+THEN the user is presented with another question.
-When he answered all questions or timer reach 0
+When he answered all questions or timer reaches 0,
 The user's score is displayed
-And an option to continue
+And the user is presented with an option to repeat the quiz.

 ```